 Among the distinctive features of the commercial campaigns and of the infra year bonus, there is the expectation of the award - in cash or non-monetary reward.
 Commercial Campaigns and Infra year bonus can also help the function to accelerate the achievement of certain objectives of the incentive system.
-The grant of awards must be subordinated to behaviours compliant with the external and internal regulations.
+The grant of awards must be subordinated to behaviors compliant with the external and internal regulations, as well as the completion of specific access gates, in line with the ones provided by the Group Incentive System and possibly customized according to the specificities of the business to which the initiative is addressed, if any (e.g. KYC, mandatory training, MiFID).

 Under no circumstances may the system of remuneration and evaluation of the sales network employees constitute an incentive to sell products unsuitable to the financial needs of the clients.
+In particular, the following "compliance and sustainability drivers" have been defined (which integrate the above-mentioned 'compliance and sustainability drivers'):

-In particular, the following "compliance and sustainability drivers" have been defined:
+- set-up of the incentive mechanisms using criteria which are consistent with the best interest of the client, and which are appropriate to avoid potential conflicts of interest with customers, and coherently with relevant regulatory provisions (e.g. MiFID, EBA Guidelines on the sale of banking products and services); - ensure consistency between the Campaign's objectives with the objectives set when defining the budget and when assigning targets to the sales network; - involve ex-ante all the functions, third partis other than the proposing business, concerned in the definition, validation and reporting of the commercial objectives; - avoid Commercial Campaigns on a single financial or banking product/financial instrument; - include clauses for zero bonus payment in the event of failure to meet the entry conditions to the bonus pool at Group/Division/ Country level or at Legal Entity level; - include clauses for zero bonus payment in case of relevant non-compliant behaviour or qualified disciplinary action or in case the applicable access gates are not triggered; - avoid Campaigns which not being grounded on objective and customer interests related basis - may directly or indirectly lead to breaching the rules of conduct regarding clients; - avoid Campaigns lacking a clear indication of the targets and of the maximum level of incentive to be granted for achieving those targets, identifying an appropriate mix of quantitative and qualitative goals consistent with the characteristics of the initiative;

-- set-up of the incentive mechanisms using criteria which are consistent with the best interest of the client, and which avoid in any case conditions of potential conflicts of interest with customers, and coherently with relevant regulatory provisions (e.g. MiFID, EBA Guidelines on the sale of banking products and services); - ensure consistency between the Campaign's objectives with the objectives set when defining the budget and when assigning targets to the sales network; - avoid Commercial Campaigns on a single financial or banking product/financial instrument; - include clauses for zero bonus payment in case of relevant non-compliant behaviour or qualified disciplinary actions; - avoid Campaigns which not being grounded on objective and customer interests related basis - may directly or indirectly lead to breaching the rules of conduct regarding clients; - avoid Campaigns lacking a clear indication of the targets and of the maximum level of incentive to be granted for achieving those targets; - avoid, in general, Campaigns related to specific commercial objectives that provide benefits for higher hierarchical levels or to the budget of the higher territorial structure.
+avoid, in general, Campaigns related to specific commercial targets that provide advantages only for higher hierarchical levels or to the budget of the higher territorial structure/Legal Entity.

-The remuneration policies drawn up in accordance with the Transparency regulation18 include an indication of the number of relevant persons and credit intermediaries to whom they apply, as well as the role and functions held by them.
+The remuneration policies drawn up in accordance with the Transparency regulation15 include an indication of the number of relevant persons and credit intermediaries to whom they apply, as well as the role and functions held by them.